georust/rinex/rinex-cli/README.md

 [Filtering](doc/filtering.md) or [Resampling](doc/resampling.md)
 operations can be stacked to Record analysis, to focus on data of interest.

-By default, Record analysis is exposed as JSON structure.
-For supported RINEX files, the `--plot` flag can be passed to switch to data visualization.
-Plotting becomes very handy for huge RINEX files.

 Move to the [record analysis page](doc/record.md) for thorough examples of RINEX record manipulations.